-Jackdaw Theatre was formed in 2011 by Amy Clamp, Holly Seager, Ben Karakashian and myself, Bethan Dear.
+Jackdaw Theatre was formed in 2011 by Amy Clamp, Holly Seager, Ben Karakashian and Bethan Dear.
 At the time we all lived and worked creating theatre in London.
-We have since all taken our own individual, successful paths in the arts industries in and around the UK and beyond.
-Having moved back to Wales, where I bagan my life, Jackdaw is currently based in and around West Wales.
+We have all since taken our own individual and very successful paths in the arts industries in and around the UK and beyond.

-Jackdaw is the birth child of my mission, passion and desire, to use stories and live human connection, as a very real and tangible way, of helping us all to heal, share, come together and make sense of this world that we find ourselves living in.
+Jackdaw is the birth child of a mission, passion and desire, to use the sharing of stories and human connection, as a way to help us all to heal, share, come together, be creative, and to generate waves of change and understanding that can help us to make sense of and survive this complex culture and world, that we currently find ourselves, trying, to live in.

 If we consider the next generation, what is the legacy of the stories we will leave them?
 What is the impact we want to have with them?
 What do we want to foster, encourage and seed, for the future.
 Now is our time to choose...My name is Bethan Dear.
 I am a storyteller and I believe deeply that we can change this world, for the better, one story at a time........